-We have around 5000 plus registered truck drivers from India at the time of writing this article.
+We have around thousands of registered truck drivers from India for hire at the time of writing this article.

 During our interaction with them while on boarding on our platform, we probed them and found common pain points which we believe are the collective reasons for shortage of truck drivers logistics industry is facing.